Proving Construction Contract Damages: Maximizing Claims, Seeking Equitable Relief, and Recouping Attorney's Fees

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide construction counsel with practical advice on proving or defending claims to maximize the relief sought, including strategies for pursuing or defending recovery of attorney's fees as the prevailing party in a construction dispute.
+This CLE course will provide construction counsel with practical advice on proving or defending claims to maximize the relief sought, including strategies for pursuing or defending recovery of attorney's fees as the prevailing party in a construction dispute.

 - Construction claim review pre-litigation